-12 Optional Credits: The 12 optional credits may include up to 4 credits earned through approved dual credit courses.

-- o 40 hours of community involvement activities: Students who began secondary school during or after the 1999-2000 school year must complete a minimum of 40 hours community involvement activities as part of the diploma requirements.
+- 12 Optional Credits: The 12 optional credits may include up to 4 credits earned through approved dual credit courses. - 40 hours of community involvement activities: Students who began secondary school during or after the 1999-2000 school year must complete a minimum of 40 hours community involvement activities as part of the diploma requirements.
 The purpose of this requirement is to encourage students to develop an awareness and understanding of civic responsibility, the role he or she can play, and the contribution he or she can make in supporting and strengthening communities.
-The OES Principal will determine the number of hours of community service the mature student is required to complete, based on the grade level in which the student enrols into. - o The provincial literacy requirement: If you entered Grade 9 in the 1999 2000 school year or in subsequent years, the student must successfully complete the Provincial Secondary School Literacy Requirement.
+The OES Principal will determine the number of hours of community service the mature student is required to complete, based on the grade level in which the student enrols into. - The provincial literacy requirement: If you entered Grade 9 in the 1999 -2000 school year or in subsequent years, the student must successfully complete the Provincial Secondary School Literacy Requirement.
 This test, administered by EQAO, determines whether the student has acquired the reading and writing skills considered essential for literacy.
 It is based on the Ontario curriculum expectations for language and communication, particularly reading and writing, up to and including Grade 9.
-Note: See subsection 11.1.4 below for more information.
+Note: See subsection 11.1.4 below for more information. - Online learning graduation requirement Memorandum 167.
+This requirement is designed to support students footnote 2[2] to enroll in online learning courses as part of their secondary school program, in order to support the development of digital literacy and other important transferable skills that will help prepare them for success after graduation and in all aspects of their lives.
+It is guided by a vision of an Ontario where every student has equitable access to high-quality online learning within a modernized education system that prepares them to succeed in a digital and ever-changing world.
+Refer to the "Eligible credits" section for a detailed definition of "online learning".

+gg.
 Substitution for Compulsory Courses